SudarsonS/Challenge/README.md

 ## Continuous Integration

-For Continuous Integration, CircleCI is used and #passed tag re-directs to the build.
+For Continuous Integration, CircleCI is used and #passed tag above re-directs to the build.

 ## API Documentation

 ### Create
-To Create new "Member".
+To Create a new "Member".

 **Request**
 ```